Child Sexual Exploitation

 - children with learning difficulties and disabilities

-- children involved with gangs or living in communities where gangs are prevalent
+- children involved with gangs or living in communities where gangs are a way of life

-- children from families or communities with offending behaviours
+- children from families who have a history of offending behaviour

-The following list of indicators is not exhaustive or definitive but it does highlight common signs which can assist professionals in identifying children or young people who may be victims of sexual exploitation.
-Signs include:
+The following list highlights some of the common signs which can help parents and professionals in identifying children or young people who may be victims of sexual exploitation:

 - hanging out with groups of older people, anti-social groups, other vulnerable peers